wdomski/ARClab/ADC/README.md

 ## Subtask 2

-Subtask 2 is extension to subtask 1 where FreeRTOS capabilities are used.
+Subtask 2 is an extension to subtask 1 where FreeRTOS capabilities are used.

 In this exercise you have to fill out following gaps: